Piscadera Bay at Dreams Curacao Resort

-With easy shore access to this dive site via Dreams Curaçao on one side and, the Carmabi Foundation and The Dive Shop Curaçao on the other side, the crystal clear blue waters and healthy coral reefs are only a few steps away.
+With easy shore access to this dive site via the Dreams Curaçao Resort, the crystal clear blue waters and healthy coral reefs are only a few fin kicks away from the beautifully manicured beach.

 Curaçao is known as one of the world’s most popular diving destinations largely due to well known dive sites such as the MV Superior Producer, Watamula, Eastpoint and Klein Curaçao to name a few.
 Include Piscadera Bay into your itinerary as well because this shore dive will not disappoint.